top of page

 Meeting point:

-We will be meeting in Kathmandu, Nepal, on the 12th of October.
-You can book your flight arriving in on the 12th or earlier.
-We will be having our official "meet and greet" around 5pm on the 12th, so it would be good to arrive earlier than that to give you time to settle in.
+We will be meeting in Kathmandu, Nepal, on the 25th of November.
+You can book your flight arriving in on the 25th or earlier.
+We will be having our official "meet and greet" around 4pm on the 25th, so it would be good to arrive earlier than that to give you time to settle in.

 A driver will be waiting for you at Kathmandu airport with your name on a card ready to bring you to the hotel.